flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/radio-form-field.md

 The radio's element behavior can be defined using JavaScript expressions for hiding or disabling the element.
 The following properties can be configured for expressions:

-* **Hide** - JavaScript expression used to hide the Select Field when it returns a truthy value
+* **Hide** - JavaScript expression used to hide the Radio element when it returns a truthy value
-* **Disabled** - JavaScript expression used to disable the Select Field when it returns a truthy value
+* **Disabled** - JavaScript expression used to disable the Radio element when it returns a truthy value

 :::info
 It's important to make sure that disabled fields have the same expression configured under the path expressions → hide.